 Full Renovation and Expansion of Columbus Convention Center

-Highlights of the $125 million project include:
+Highlights of the $140 million project include:

-- Adding 37,000 sq. ft. of new exhibit space and 10,000 sq. ft. of two-level meeting space with 10 new rooms with outside windows, bringing a total of 74 meeting rooms to the facility
+- Adding 37,000 sq. ft. of new exhibit space and 10,000 sq. ft. of two-level meeting space.

+- Nine new meeting rooms with outside windows, bringing a total of 75 meeting rooms to the facility.

-- A full renovation of the exterior of the Convention Center featuring cleaning and repairing the façade, adding enhancements to guide attendee arrival and navigation with way-finding, replacing doors and transforming pick-up and drop-off points.
+- A full renovation of the exterior of the convention center featuring cleaning and repairing the façade, adding enhancements to guide attendee arrival and navigation with way-finding, replacing doors and transforming pick-up and drop-off points.